SimonPhumin/s1m-ghost-container/README.md

 ## Introduction

 This repository provides the necessary configuration for deploying a Ghost instance on an Oracle Cloud free-tier VPS using Ansible and Podman.
-The setup includes backup and restore functionality for PostgreSQL databases and supports deployment via a reverse proxy like Traefik or Caddy.

 ## Getting Started